 To ensure independent exceedances in the PDS restrictions on the time and the level between two successive events can be specified.
 If the Inter Event Time is specified, two successive events are extracted only if the time between the two events is larger than the specified interevent time criterion.
 If the time between the two events is smaller than the specified interevent time criterion, only the largest event is extracted.
 Besides the interevent time criterion, an Inter Event Level criterion (value between 0 and 1) can be specified.
-In this case two successive events are extracted only if the time between the two events is larger than the specified interevent time between the two events becomes smaller than the specified interevent level between the two events becomes smaller than the specified interevent level criterion times the lower of the two events.
+In this case two successive events are extracted only if the time between the two events is larger than the specified interevent time criterion, an the specified interevent set were events are extracted only if the time between the two events is larger than the specified interevent time criterion and the level between the two events becomes smaller than the specified interevent level criterion times the lower of the two events.
 If both criteria are not fulfilled, only the largest event is extracted.